 - Student feedback is critical to support continued learning and growth.
 The sooner students can receive feedback the better because the information is fresh in their minds.
 In addition to getting instant results from automatically graded questions on Edulastic, teachers can also provide their comments on individual questions or the entire assessment.

 Edulastic makes it easy for you to give your entire class and/or individual students feedback.
 This is especially helpful when teaching at a distance when in-class feedback is not possible.
 Learn more about how to give feedback on Edulastic here.

-When teaching remotely, teamwork tools are extremely helpful.
+- Co-Teacher: When teaching remotely, teamwork tools are extremely helpful.
 Edulastic’s Co-Teacher feature allows you to team up with another teacher or admin in the district and share rosters, assignments, and data.
 This fosters collaboration among colleagues and helps you respond to student needs with additional teacher support.

 - Co-Author: Add a co-author to an assessment or other learning task you are creating so you and your colleague can work together to craft questions.